ros2/ros2_documentation/source/How-To-Guides/ROS-2-IDEs.rst

 Resolve this by:

-* Making sure the ``PATH`` override in the run/debug configuration includes both the ROS2 install and your workspace, e.g.:
+* Making sure the ``PATH`` override in the run/debug configuration includes both the ROS 2 install and your workspace, e.g.:

   .. code-block:: bash